 Zero Coupon Bond Formula

-we can calculate the Present value of the Zero Coupon Bond using the below-mentioned formula:
+we can calculate the Present value of using this below-mentioned formula:

 Example of Zero Coupon Bond

-Let’s understand the concept of a Zero Coupon Bond with the help of an example:
+Let’s understand the concept of a this Bond with the help of an example:

-Cube Bank intends to subscribe to a 10-year Zero Coupon Bond having a face value of $1000 per bond.
+Cube Bank intends to subscribe to a 10-year this Bond having a face value of $1000 per bond.
 The Yield to Maturity is given as 8%.